owenobyrne/aib-internet-banking-api/README.md

 included too).
 As each API call comes through, I navigate from this known state to the pages required and then back to the home page.
-This makes some API calls a bit slower than you would desire, but it's easier than trying to maintain a state engine that knows where you are and how to get the desire page from there all the time.
+This makes some API calls a bit slower than you would desire, but it's easier than trying to maintain a state engine that knows where you are and how to get the desired page from there all the time.

 ### Authentication
 Once you interact with the site initially it assigns a `JSESSIONID` cookie that must be